luca15/Prank-Generator/README.md

 # Prank Generator

 This project is about sending pranks to a group of email addresses.
 We will use a mail robot that creates pranks and send it.
+This project was made during a laboratory of a SMTP protocol course at the HEIG-VD school in Switzerland.

 ## Getting Started